Just returned from my most recent Hoof Care Tour in Europe, I want to share some of my observations and learning experiences with you.

 After setting time of about 10 minutes, we rasp the excess material and fine tune with the Dremel.

-Through this procedure we were able to change the stand enough so this horse is now standing much more comfortably and can support his body through his hind legs.
+Through this procedure we were able to change the stance enough so this horse is now standing much more comfortably and can support his body through his hind legs.

 We were able to change the angle by 4 degrees with this method, resulting in a noticeable betterment not only in the stance, but also in the ease of movement.